top of page

 Stress and Lack of Sleep

-Stress affects immunity and triggers ulcers in many patients.
+Stress affects immunity and can trigger ulcers in many patients.
+It’s essential to manage stress effectively for overall health.

 Vitamin Deficiencies